 The Company's customers are primarily large global agencies, non-government organizations, ministries of health and other government agencies which purchase and distribute the FC2 female condom for use in HIV/AIDS prevention programs.
 The Company offers uniform, volume-based pricing to such agencies, rather than entering into long-term supply agreements.
 In the United States, FC2 is sold to city and state public health clinics as well as not-for-profit organizations such as Planned Parenthood.
 FC2 is being distributed as part of New York City's Female Condom Education and Distribution Project being conducted by the Bureau of HIV/AIDS Prevention and Control.
-In New York City, FC2 is currently available in 724 locations, including both community based organizations and the N.Y.C.
+In New York City, FC2 is currently available in 805 locations, as compared to 609 at September 30, 2011, including both community based organizations and the N.Y.C.
 Department of Health and Mental Hygiene units.

-Other U.S. cities where city-specific launch programs are being conducted to encourage the use of FC2 include Washington D.C., Chicago, San Francisco and Houston.
+Other U.S. cities where city-specific launch programs are being conducted to encourage the use of FC2 include Washington, D.C., Chicago, San Francisco and Houston.
 Plans for additional FC2 city specific programs include Atlanta, Philadelphia, Baton Rouge and Los Angeles.

-On November 1, 2011, the Company initiated a limited release of an interactive FC2 on-line training course.
+In March 2012, the Company launched an English language and interactive FC2 on-line training course.
 The course is designed to equip health-care providers with the information and tools necessary to educate their clients regarding the usage and benefits of the FC2 Female Condom.
-The Company intends to implement a full-scale release of the on-line training program in March 2012.
+The Company has future plans to make the on-line training available in languages other than English to facilitate global use.